sf-wdi-26/modules/w01/d03/m3-functions-scope/readme.md

 When writing functions in JavaScript, think of functions as an object, like a string or a number - this means that functions can be passed to other functions as an argument and can be used just like any other object we've been working with.

-Functions are essential to write JavaScript and keep the code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Functions are essential to write JavaScript and keep the code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), semantic, and modular.

 ## Defining Functions and Calling Functions - Codealong (15 mins)